angularity/webpack-angularity-solution/readme.md

 	In the example you can see that more than one configuration may be passed to `angularity()`.
 This means `process.env` may be passed in entirety.

-	Angularity will automatically convert any upper-case option `SOME_OPTION` to camel-case `someOption` and parse strings to the correct type.
+	The solution will automatically convert any upper-case option `SOME_OPTION` to camel-case `someOption` and parse strings to the correct type.

 * **Option `globals`**